deathbob/whyday/README.md

-## This is a little something I put together on the train back from Railsconf in Baltimore to my home in Richmond, VA
+## This is a little something I put together on the train back from Railsconf in Baltimore to my home in Richmond, VA.

 On the last day they announced whyday ( http://whyday.org/ ) and I love _why, him and his chunky bacon being in large part responsible for why I got into Ruby and Rails in the first place.